karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 ### Related Costs

-like data transfer, Elastic IP addresses, and EBS Optimized Instances, visit the On-Demand pricing page.
+Like data transfer, Elastic IP addresses, and EBS Optimized Instances, visit the On-Demand pricing page.

 Data Transfer IN To Amazon EC2 From Internet
  - All data transfer in	0.00 per GB